Should you hire a contractor, or a handyman?

 • Building shelves

-• Tile repair or installation
+• Tile repair or basic installation

 If you want to work alongside your hired help, that shouldn’t pose too much of a problem.
 Some handymen prefer to work alone, but most will work with you if you just want some help getting something done.
 You’ll likely get an hourly rate if you go this route.